stefanshakeri/CustomGPT-RLHF/README.md

-OPENAI_API_KEY='[your OpenAI API key]' INPUT_FILE='[the name of your input CSV file, including the ".csv" portion]' CHROMA_PATH='[the path name of where you want to store your local Chroma database]' OUTPUT_FILE='[the name of your output CSV file, including the ".csv" portion]' GPT_MODEL='[OpenAI model being used]'
+OPENAI_API_KEY='[your OpenAI API key]' INPUT_FILE='[the name of your input CSV file, including the ".csv" portion]' CHROMA_PATH='[the path name of where you want to store your local Chroma database]' OUTPUT_FILE='[the name of your output CSV file for the vectorization method, including the ".csv" portion]' OUTPUT_CSV='[the name of your output CSV file for the agentic method, including the ".csv" portion]' GPT_MODEL='[OpenAI model being used]'
 ```